gwen001/gwen001/README.md

 ### Hi there 👋

 Bug hunter, tool maker.
-I love coding and learn new stuff.
+I love coding and learn new stuff, I'm currently dealing with Golang.

 Feel free to try my scripts or rewrite them to fit your needs.